 - Next, you may grab

 Ts node does improve the development experience, as it compiles code in memory and does not output it on the disk.
-You can combine
+Thus, you can combine

 nodemon and run your typescript code as a first-class citizen.